 What Kind of Adventure Seeker are You?: The Importance of an Adventure-based Mindset

 Adventure can mean just about anything.
 Sure, ads might convince you it’s only about camping in the wilderness or leaping off cliffs with a GoPro strapped to your head—but in truth: not everyone’s soul calls for that kind of thrill.
-And if “extreme sports influencer” isn’t your vibe, it doesn’t make you any less adventurous.
+And that doesn’t make you any less adventurous.

 Research shows that tuning into your personal style of adventure is key for reaping its health benefits—things like stress relief, confidence building, and personal growth.